ABOUT FEDERAL PROGRAMS

-The Talladega County School District uses its Title II funding to pay for 6.41 teachers as Class Size Reduction units.
+The Talladega County School District uses its Title II funding to pay for 4.40 teachers as Class Size Reduction units.
 For the 2019-2020 school year, these teachers are employed at Childersburg Elementary, Childersburg Middle, B.B.
 Comer Memorial Elementary, Lincoln Elementary, Munford Elementary, Stemley Road Elementary, Sycamore Elementary, Watwood Elementary and Winterboro High.

 English Learner / Title III